cyberbotics/webots/docs/automobile/vehicle-generic.md

 ### TruckTrailer Field Summary

+- `name`: Identifies the trailer.

 - `length`: Defines the total length of the trailer.

 - `kingPinDistance`: Defines the distance (along the Z direction) between the front of the trailer and the rotation axis.

 - `mass`: Defines the mass of the trailer (wheels not included).

+- `wheelAxles`: Defines the number and position of the trailer wheels.

 ## TruckTrailerSimple